DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: Introduction

-\begin{itemize} \item \textit{Two large-scale SWC weakness datasets. } In this paper, we proposed two large-scale datasets from real-world DApp projects, i.e., \textsc{DAppSCAN-Source} and \textsc{DAppSCAN-Bytecode}.
+\begin{itemize} \item \textit{Two large-scale SWC weakness datasets. } In this paper, we proposed two large-scale datasets from real-world DApp projects, i.e. \textsc{DAppSCAN-Source} and \textsc{DAppSCAN-Bytecode}.
 The dataset could aid further research on smart contract analysis.
 We open the whole dataset to the public at: \url{https://github.com/InPlusLab/DAppSCAN/}.

-\item \textit{A tool to obtain compiled bytecode within DApps. } We proposed a tool that can automatically analyze dependencies between contracts and insert missing public library code to generate compiled smart contracts bytecode from DApp projects.
+\item \textit{A tool to obtain compiled bytecode within DApps. } We proposed a tool that can automatically analyze dependencies between contracts, based on which we can insert missing public library code to generate the compiled smart contracts bytecode from DApp projects.

 \item \textit{Empirical study of current tools. } We investigate the evaluation methods and dataset used by current smart contact analysis tools.
-We also assess five state-of-the-art tools based on our dataset.
-The results demonstrate that most of their evaluations were based on toy contracts with a few lines of code and older compiler versions, and they have poor performance in detecting the real-world smart contracts.
+We also assess state-of-the-art tools based on our dataset.
+The results demonstrate that most of their evaluations were based on toy contracts with a few lines of code and older compiler versions, and they have poor performance in detecting smart contract weaknesses in real-world DApps.

 \end{itemize}